dhirajthakare/-Nodejs-Crud-Operations-APIs-on-MongoDb-Database/README.md

  # 2>After that Make One Seperate project For it-

 # 3> then open command line on that project and we need some package for Run Nodejs Code As Follows

+        =>npm init --y
+        --this command for make a package json file

        =>express => npm i(install) express
         --this package is nothing but express framwork which is need for use som express functionality.